labsyspharm/harvardtissueatlas/_atlases/tuberculosis-granuloma.md

 ---
-date: 0004-01-01
+date: 0003-01-01
 name: Tuberculosis Granuloma Atlas
-summary: The TB Granuloma Atlas aims to transform our understanding of TB granulomas by using spatially resolved profiling methods that reveal bacterial, lung and immune cell organization, states, and communication within granulomas of different types.
+summary: The Tuberculosis Granuloma Atlas aims to transform our understanding of TB granulomas by using spatially resolved profiling methods that reveal bacterial, lung and immune cell organization, states, and communication within granulomas of different types.
 project-image:
 grant: Bill and Melinda Gates Foundation grant INV-027106
 grant-image: funding/gates.svg